indrasexxx/Vaultsyc/README.md

 SyncSamless and efficient d nge on the zkSync Era, featuring the future-proti-pool design to allow the integration of various pool models.

-This repocontains the core contracts of the SyncSwap protocol.
+This repocontains the core ts of the SyncSwap protocol.
 For an overview of the architecture, see the [API documentation](https://syncswap.gitbook.io/api-documentation/).

 ## Build
 To build artifacts, pe sure you have Yarn installed.